-Sara Stace was invited by UN-Habitat to write a chapter on Australia's experience in writing its National Urban Policies in 2011 and 2016.
+Sara Stace was invited by UN-Habitat to write a book chapter on Australia's experience in publishing National Urban Policies in 2011 and 2016.
 The book is part of UN-Habitat's commitment to ensuring that countries can deliver on the UN Sustainable Development Goals (SDGs).
-The book will be published by Springer (pending).
+The book is published by Springer here (paywall).
+Free excerpts below.

 Sara Stace was invited by UN-Habitat to co-author a paper on How to Formulate a National Urban Policy, as part of a series of guides to assist countries to achieve their Sustainable Development Goals.
-The document will be freely available to download once published (pending).
+The document is free to download here.

 10-year Transport Plan: Waverley's People, Movement and Places

 Waverley Council's transport plan is a visionary approach to transport planning.
 It starts with a transport hierarchy that puts pedestrians first, followed by bicycle riders, public transport, service delivery, shared vehicles and then private motor vehicles.
 It sets Waverley Council to be the first council in Australia to achieve Vision Zero, and the first to roll out a blanket 40kmh speed zone for the whole local government area.

 The document was adopted by Council as policy in December 2017, written by Sara Stace as Manager of Strategic Transport.
 The background research and documentation was prepared by Bitzios Consulting.

 Link Place was commissioned by Orange Council to prepare an Active Travel Plan, in partnership with urban&public Aspect Studios.